xevious78/challenge-contacts-client/README.md

 $ yarn start
 ```

-To run the app in production, run this command to build the SPA:
+To run the app in production mode, run this command to build the SPA:

 ```
 $ yarn build